brandon-neth/chapel-www/src/content/download.md

 2. Check its SHA256 checksum using the values and instructions on the corresponding [GitHub release page](https://github.com/chapel-lang/chapel/releases/tag/2.6.0/).

 3. Install using the system package manager.
    - For RPM based distributions (Fedora, RHEL, etc), use: `dnf install ./<chapel package name>`
    - For Debian based distributions (Debian, Ubuntu, etc), use: `apt install ./<chapel package name>`

 Caveats:
 - Using these packages means that parts of the Chapel runtime may not be compiled optimally for your architecture (e.g. the BigInteger and Regex modules may result in degraded performance).
-Users looking for maximum performance that makes use of their specific hardware should consider building Chapel from source.
+Users wanting maximum performance that makes use of their specific hardware should build Chapel from source, [manually](#source) or using [Spack](#spack).
 - The bundled GASNet multi-locale configuration is a portable implementation based on GASNet-EX/UDP, so won't take advantage of high-performance networks.
 - The bundled SLURM/libfabric multi-locale configuration is experimental and may not work with all providers.
 It is known to work with the tcp and efa providers.
 """